Frobenius induced morphisms on moduli of sheaves on curves: Introduction

 \section{Introduction}

-The Frobenius morphism provides deep insights into the geometric properties of the moduli spaces of vector bundles, Higgs bundles, and others, on curves.
-One natural and well-studied problem is:
+The Frobenius morphism provides deep insights into the geometry of moduli spaces—such as those of vector bundles and Higgs bundles—on curves.
+A central and well-studied problem is the following:

-\textbf{ How the Frobenius pushforward $\mathrm {fr}_*$ and Frobenius pullback $\mathrm {fr}^*$ act on these moduli spaces?
-In particular, what are the behaviors of the (semi)stablility under the Frobenius morphisms? }
+\textbf{ What is the action of the Frobenius pushforward $\mathrm {fr}_*$ and pullback $\mathrm {fr}^*$ on the corresponding moduli spaces?
+More specifically, one may ask: how is (semi)stability affected by iteration of the Frobenius morphism? }

-To address this problem, we prove the following theorem. \begin{theorem}[Theorem \ref{Thm:main1}] Let $X$ be a smooth projective curve of genus $g\geq 2$ over an algebraically closed field $k$ of characteristic $p \geq 3$, and $\mathrm {fr} : X \to X^{(1)}$ the relative Frobenius morphism. \begin{itemize} \item[(a)] the Frobenius pullback $\mathrm {fr}^*E$ of a general semi-stable vector bundle $E$ with rank $r$ and degree $d$ in $\mathrm {Bun}^\text{ss}_{(r,d)}$ is still semi-stable. \item[(b)] the set-theoretic map inducecd by Frobenius pullback is a dominate rational map on the moduli spaces. \end{itemize} \end{theorem}
+To address these problems, we prove the following theorem. \begin{theorem}[Theorem \ref{Thm:main1}] Let $X$ be a smooth projective curve of genus $g\geq 2$ over an algebraically closed field $k$ of characteristic $p > 0$, and $\mathrm {fr} : X \to X^{(1)}$ the relative Frobenius morphism. \begin{itemize} \item[(a)] the Frobenius pullback $\mathrm {fr}^*E$ of a general semi-stable vector bundle $E$ with rank $r$ and degree $d$ in $\mathrm {Bun}^\text{ss}_{(r,d)}$ is still semi-stable. \item[(b)] the set-theoretic map inducecd by Frobenius pullback is a dominant rational map on the moduli spaces. \end{itemize} \end{theorem}

 The study of semistability under pushforward and pullback by finite morphisms is a rich topic in both moduli theory and vector bundle theory.
 For finite separable maps between normal varieties, it is well known (cf. \cite[Lemma 1]{Gieseker79} and \cite[Lemma 3.2.2]{HL10}) that, if $f : V\to W$ is a finite separable map between normal varieties, then a torsion free sheaf $F\in \mathrm {Coh}(W)$ is slope $H$-semistable if and only if $f^*F$ is slope $f^*H$-semistable.
 In the positive characteristic case, we have the relative Frobenius map $\mathrm {fr}:X\to X^{(1)}$ which is purely inseparable and it is interesting to investigate the semistability of $\mathrm {fr}_*E$ and $\mathrm {fr}^*E$ for a semistable vector bundle $E$ on $X$.
 More precisely, for the Frobenius pushforward, the stability of $\mathrm {fr}_*L$ with $L$ being a line bundle on $X$ was first proven by H. Lange and C. Pauly in \cite[Proposition 1.2]{LangePauly08}).
 In \cite{MP07}, V. Mehta and C. Pauly showed that for a curve $X$ of genus $g \geq 2$, if $E$ is semistable, then $\mathrm {fr}_*E$ is also semistable by the covering trick together with G. Faltings's semi-stability criterion (cf. \cite[Theorem I.2]{Fal93} and \cite[Lemme 2.1, Th\'eor\`eme 2.4 and Lemme 2.5]{LeP96}).
 Using a clever direct computation, X. Sun \cite[Theorem 2.2]{Sun08} showed that if $E$ is semistable, then $\mathrm{fr}_*E$ is also semistable.
 Moreover, he also considered the higher-dimensional case and gave a criterion of the instability of the Frobenius direct image sheaf (cf. \cite[Theorem 4.8]{Sun08}).